Last updated on: September 20th, 2023

 An employee is entitled to a leave of 2.5 working days per month of actual work with the same employer with a maximum of 30 working days.
 Periods equivalent to 4 weeks or 24 working days are considered to be a month of actual work for the purpose of determining the duration of the leave.

-The following are considered to be periods of actual work for the purpose of determining the duration of the leave – Periods of paid leave, period of maternity, paternity and child care and adoption leave, compulsory compensation in the form of rest provided for overtime work, days of rest granted under a collective agreement for overtime work, the periods within the limit of an uninterrupted period of one year, during which the employment contract is suspended due to accident at work or an occupational disease, the periods during which an employee is maintained or recalled to national service for any reason.
+The following leave types are considered as working time for the purpose of annual leave calculation.
+Periods of paid leave, periods of maternity, paternity and child care, and adoption leave, compulsory compensation in the form of rest provided for overtime work, days of rest granted under a collective agreement for overtime work, the periods within the limit of an uninterrupted period of one year, during which the employment contract is suspended due to accident at work or an occupational disease, the periods during which an employee is maintained or recalled to national service for any reason.
+Therefore, when an employee goes on the above-mentioned time-off types the annual leave keeps accruing.

 In case, the number of working days is not a whole number, the duration of the leave is increased to the next higher whole number.